ward4mutualaid-data/w4madata/setup.md

 ## Start the local app

 You should now have everything you need to run the app locally.
-Just type `npm start`, and a browser window should pop up, pointing to `localhost:3000`.
+Just type `npm start` from the top level folder of the repo, and a browser window should pop up, pointing to `localhost:3000`.

 If this is your first time using the app, go ahead and create a user name and password.